 L 192.168.100.1 255.255.255.255 is directly connected, AZURE

 Step 5.
 Ping a device over the tunnel.
-In this example, it is an Ubuntu VM running in Azure.
+In this example, it is an Ubuntu VM that runs in Azure.

-View the effective routes on the remote VM now, they should show the routes the ASA advertised to the cloud as shown in the image.
+View the effective routes on the remote VM now.
+They must show the routes the ASA advertised to the cloud as shown in the image.

-There is currently no specific troubleshooting information available for this configuration.
+There is currently no specific information available to troubleshoot this configuration.